OscarAspelin95/bioinformatics_with_rust/src/main/kmers/3_bit_shift_encoding.md

 A left shift by one is equivalent to multiplying by 2.
 It make sense by considering 10-based numbers.
 Left shifting the number 10 by one results in 100, which is equivalent to multiplying by 10.
 The same is true for binary numbers.

 ### BitOR
-The bitor operation (usually denoted with a pipe character "|") applies the OR operation to two binary numbers.
-Assume we want to insert a T (0b11) into an integer with value 0b00.
+The bitor operation (usually denoted with a pipe character `|`) applies the OR operation to two binary numbers.
+Assume we want to insert a `T` (`0b11`) into an integer with value `0b00`.
 We apply the bitor operation for this:

 ```
-0b00 # Storage.
+0b00 // Storage.
 bitor
-0b11 # T.
+0b11 // T.
 =
-0b11 # Result.
+0b11 // Result.
 ```

 because applying the OR bitwise, we'll get 0b(0 OR 1)(0 OR 1) = 0b11